bieber/manuscript/README.md

    `Letter`, other valid options are `A3`, `A4`, `A5`, and `Legal`.

   - `pageOrientation`: Sets the orientation of the page.
 Must be either `P` or `Portrait` for portrait orientation, or `L` or `Landscape` for landscape orientation.
 Defaults to portrait.

 - `html`: Renders your story to an HTML file.
 It accepts the following options:

   - `styleSheet`: Allows you to set a path in the HTML file to a custom style sheet.
 If set, the default style will not be written to the output file and your custom style sheet will be used instead.

   - `authorInfo`: Set this to `true` or `yes` to include author info, which is normally excluded from HTML output.

   - `includeTOC`: Set this to `true` or `yes` to include a table of contents in the HTML output.

+- `bbcode`: Renders your story to bbcode text suitable for posting to forums.

 ## Installation